Post-Operative Patient Information

 It is normal to find some exercises hard, particularly the leg raise and knee bend but it’s important you continue to do them in order to improve the flexibility and strength of the knee.
 The exercises will also help with any pain, discomfort or stiffness in the knee.

-Click the following link/image below to download this brochure Post Operative Liaison Service Knee Replacement
+Click on the image below to download UPMC Sports Surgery Clinic’s Post Operative Liaison Service Knee Replacement Brochure.

 POST OPERATIVE LIAISON SERVICE